lsst-sqre/sasquatch-backpack/docs/dev/add_apis.rst

 To add your API calls to the CLI, create a new python file in ``src/sasquatchbackpack/commands`` and add your CLI functions inside.
 There should be one function for every distinct API call you want to make.

-At this point, you can populate these functions with calls to your API, printing the results to console via ``click.echo`` (or ``click.secho`` if you want to get funky with the colors :P) To do so import the script in ``src/sasquatchbackpack/scripts`` that you made earlier, then feed in the relevant paremeters, and echo the results.
+Next, populate these functions with calls to your API, printing the results to console via ``click.echo`` (or ``click.secho`` if you want to get funky with the colors :P) To do so import the script in ``src/sasquatchbackpack/scripts`` that you made earlier, then feed in the relevant paremeters, and echo the results.
 This will be what is logged in argoCD later on